 Covered Service Payment Obligation Waived Breast pumps (manual or non-hospital grade electric) purchased from a covered PPO or Participating home/durable medical equipment provider.
-Coinsurance Copayment Breastfeeding support, supplies, and one-on-one lactation consultant services, including counseling and education, during pregnancy and/or Coinsurance Copayment

-Covered Service Payment Obligation Waived the duration of breastfeeding when received from PPO or Participating providers.
-Contraceptive medical devices, such as intrauterine devices and diaphragms received from PPO or Participating providers.
+Coinsurance Copayment Breastfeeding support, supplies, and one-on-one lactation consultant services, including counseling and education, during pregnancy and/or the duration of breastfeeding when received from PPO or Participating providers.
+Coinsurance Copayment Contraceptive medical devices, such as intrauterine devices and diaphragms received from PPO or Participating providers.
 Coinsurance Copayment Implanted and injected contraceptives received from PPO or Participating providers.
 Coinsurance Copayment Independent laboratory services for treatment of mental health conditions and chemical dependency received from PPO Providers.
 Coinsurance Medical evaluations and counseling for nicotine dependence per U.S. Preventive Services Task Force (USPSTF) guidelines when received from PPO or Participating providers.
 Coinsurance Copayment Mental health conditions and chemical dependency treatment - office services received from PPO Providers.
 Coinsurance Newborn's initial hospitalization, when considered normal newborn care - facility and practitioner services.
-Deductible Postpartum home visit (one) when a mother and her baby are voluntarily discharged from the hospital within 48 hours of normal labor and delivery or within 96 hours of cesarean birth.
-Coinsurance Preventive care, items, and services, received from PPO or Participating providers, as follows: Coinsurance Copayment ■ Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention; Preventive care and screenings for infants, children, and adolescents provided for in guidelines supported by the Health Resources and Services Administration (HRSA); and Preventive care and screenings for women provided for in guidelines supported by the HRSA.
+Deductible Postpartum home visit (one).
+Coinsurance

+Covered Service Payment Obligation Waived Preventive care, items, and services, received from PPO or Participating providers, as follows: Coinsurance Copayment Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP); Preventive care and screenings for infants, children, and adolescents provided for in guidelines supported by the Health Resources and Services Administration (HRSA); and Preventive care and screenings for women provided for in guidelines supported by the HRSA.
 Preventive digital breast tomosynthesis (3D mammogram) when received from PPO or Participating providers.
-Coinsurance Copayment Preventive prostate-specific antigen (PSA) testing when received from Coinsurance PPO or Participating providers.
-Copayment

-Covered Service Payment Obligation Waived Services subject to other copayment amounts.
+Coinsurance Copayment Preventive prostate-specific antigen (PSA) testing when received from PPO or Participating providers.
+Coinsurance Copayment Services subject to office visit copayment amounts.
+Coinsurance Services subject to other copayment amounts.
 Coinsurance Services subject to urgent care center copayment amounts.
-Coinsurance Telehealth services received from practitioners contracting through Doctor on Demand.‡ Coinsurance Voluntary sterilization for female members received from PPO or Participating providers.
+Coinsurance Telehealth services received from PPO practitioners and practitioners contracting through Doctor on Demand.‡ Coinsurance Voluntary sterilization for female members received from PPO or Participating providers.
 Coinsurance Copayment

-^{}A complete list of recommendations and guidelines related to preventive services can be found at www.healthcare.gov.
+A complete list of recommendations and guidelines related to preventive services can be found at www.healthcare.gov.
 Recommended preventive services are subject to change and are subject to medical management.